 He's trained under direct disciples of these remarkable healers in Japan and the USA.
 The International Japanese Yoga Association in Kyoto gave him their highest teaching certification in Japanese yoga and its healing arts.

 MAKE A POSITIVE & LIFE-ALTERING DECISION

 Our Shin-shin-toitsu-do classes for beginners are on Tuesday and Thursday from 7:00 to 8:00 PM and Saturday from 10:00 to 11:00 AM.
-The application of Shin-shin-toitsu-do to healing is taught on Monday from 7:00 to 8:30 PM.
 These are small, semi-private classes.
 Private lessons are also available.
-Membership fees for Shin-shin-toitsu-do and related healing arts range from $84 to $105 per month (with unlimited classes).
-Call 510-526-7518 today to make an appointment to visit and learn about the Sennin Foundation Center's techniques of health improvement.
+Membership fees for Shin-shin-toitsu-do and related healing arts are $95 per month (with unlimited classes) or $40 per month for Saturday classes only.
+Contact us to learn about the Sennin Foundation Center's techniques of health improvement.
 Click the FAQ button above for even more information.

-Now offering online instruction using Zoom!
+Now offering worldwide online instruction using Zoom!
 Contact us today about ongoing classes and webinars.